HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_crawler_api.md

 Certain types of Content Sources come with an integrated crawler that can be configured to pull data from the data source.
 This topic explains how to configure a crawler using the REST API.

-All API endpoints can be accessed via a swagger UI that is available at the following URL: `/dx/api/search/v2/explorer`.
+You can access all API endpoints through the Swagger UI available at the following URL: `/dx/api/search/v2/explorer`.

 ## Available crawler types